Adventure Therapy: Find Healing in the Wild

 With adventure therapy, therapists and mentors engage in group and one-on-one counseling sessions with the participants, while the group is immersed in wilderness activities.
 Most programs offer a wide range of activities like backpacking, camping, horseback ridding, fishing, rock climbing, and canoeing.
 These adventures, along with regular quiet moments for reflection, journaling, and meditation, allow participants to heal different emotional troubles.
 In fact, enrolling in a wilderness therapy program may help heal abandonment issues, anger, depression, family strife, identity issues, and low self-esteem.

 Want to learn more about wilderness therapy programs?
-There are many organizations that have more information on the subject including the Journey Wilderness Therapy Program in Utah, Open Sky Wilderness in Colorado, New Vision Wilderness in Wisconsin, and Second Nature in Georgia.Tags: adventure therapy, eco-therapy, mindful living, mindfulness in schools, nature walks, wilderness therapy
+There are many organizations that have more information on the subject including the Journey Wilderness Therapy Program in Utah, Open Sky Wilderness in Colorado, New Vision Wilderness in Wisconsin, and Second Nature in Georgia.Tags: adventure therapy, eco-therapy, mindfulness, mindfulness in schools, nature walks, wilderness therapy